-The sixth annual Frankfort Reading Camp will be held at Ascension from June 25-29, 2018, under the direction of Deacon Rebecca Saager.
+The Frankfort Reading Camp is held annually at Ascension in June or July, under the direction of Deacon Rebecca Saager.
 Check out our Facebook page here

 Held annually at Ascension since 2013, Reading Camp is a day camp that is provided FREE to children in need.
 It provides third through fifth graders who are reading below grade level non-traditional educational opportunities that build confidence and empower them to achieve academic success.
 Reading Camp builds both reading skills and self-confidence!

 See pictures from previous years of Frankfort Reading Camp HERE.